typelevel/typelevel.github.com/_events/2016-05-summit-oslo.md

 {% include sponsors.html %}

-If you would like to talk to us about sponsorship options, please get in touch with us:

-<a class="btn large" href="mailto:info@typelevel.org">Become a sponsor</a>

 Thanks to the generous private supporters (in alphabetic order): Frank S. Thomas, Eric Torreborre, and the anonymous patrons.

 ## Venue

 This event will take place at Teknologihuset.

-Arriving early for the Typelevel Summit?
-<a href="http://2016.flatmap.no/">flatMap(Oslo)</a> will be held at the same location on May 2nd and 3rd.

 {% include venue_map.html %}